-- It is our advice that devices brought to School should be stored and transported in a protective bag or sleeve to minimise potential damage. - All devices are required to have a password, lock pattern or some other sort of security protection to prevent unauthorised access. - Devices should be brought to School fully charged there will not be charging facilities for students' devices. - The security of devices brought to School will be the responsibility of the student.
+- It is our advice that devices brought to School should be stored and transported in a - protective bag or sleeve to minimise potential damage. - All devices are required to have a password, lock pattern or some other sort of security protection to prevent unauthorised access. - Devices should be brought to School fully charged there will not be charging facilities for students' devices. - The security of devices brought to School will be the responsibility of the student.
 While reasonable efforts will be made by the School to ensure the safety and security of devices brought to School, no liability for the loss or damage of a device will be held by the School.
 Insurance of devices is the responsibility of families.
 Devices and their accessories should be clearly labelled, and serial numbers recorded in a safe place in case of loss. - All internet use is filtered and monitored by our state-of-the-art internet Firewall to ensure that students are not able to access inappropriate content on their devices via the School Network.
-Students are required to install a Network for Learning Security Certificate on their device to be able to access our Wi-Fi network.